wmeimg2005/dreamtime/README.md

 ## Download

-Download PepeNude is very easy!
+Download DreamTime is very easy!
 2 files and you are ready. *(Get ready to download ~3GB)*

 - [CLI & GUI](http://bit.ly/2Gcr9LU): The command line interface (CLI) and the graphical user interface (GUI), here you will find everything you need, just download the .zip file that fits your operating system.
 - 👉 [Checkpoints](http://bit.ly/2JBP88o): This is the information that the transformation algorithm **requires**, if you do not have this file the application will not work.
-You only need to download it once, if you update PepeNude use this same file for checkpoints. (unless we tell you otherwise)
+You only need to download it once, if you update DreamTime use this same file for checkpoints. (unless we tell you otherwise)

 ## Download Mirrors